-That includes equine vacations.
+Kids love animals, and for many kids that goes double for horses.
+Maybe you get time with horses close to home—or want to give your family a special experience on vacation.
 Around the country, there are ranches and resorts that offer horseback riding activities and events.
-Horseback riding gets kids off the couch and into the fresh air—and can even teach them a lasting skill and love for animals.
+Horseback riding gets kids off the couch and into the fresh air—and can even teach them a lasting skill.

 We’ve rounded up a list of hotels around the country that offer horse-focused experiences, from riding to herd feedings to horseshoeing demos.
 Whether your kids are seasoned riders or have never seen a horse up close before, there’s some four-legged fun out there for you.

 This opulent hotel in central Florida is part of the new 378-acre World Equestrian Center, where many of the world’s top riders come to

 compete.
 You might even be able to catch some of the dressage, barrel racing, and show events from your room.
 The hotel is designed to be a destination, with restaurants, a gorgeous pool, its own French patisserie, and a toy shop that specializes in Breyer model horses. equestrianhotel.com